-Smoking and Respiratory Disease
+Smoking and Respiratory Disease: Impact on Lung Health

 Our respiratory system plays an important role, in regulating the exchange of life-sustaining oxygen.
 However, an invisible player hides in the shadows, posing a significant threat to the complex structures of our lungs – smoking.
 This blog explores the complex relationship between smoking and respiratory disease, explaining the major effect that tobacco smoke can have on lung health.